gitlabhq/gitlabhq/doc/administration/restart_gitlab.md

 - NGINX (if you are using the bundled one)
 - Redis (if you are using the bundled one)
 - [Mailroom][]
-- Logrotate.
+- Logrotate

 ### Omnibus GitLab restart

-When you are asked to _restart GitLab_, you need to run the following command:
+There may be times in the documentation where you will be asked to _restart_ GitLab.
+In that case, you need to run the following command:

 ```bash
 sudo gitlab-ctl restart